Mendeley/mrec/_sources/quickstart.txt

 We also have to decide how many of the items rated by each user we should put in the test set.
-Selecting too few test items means that we leave plenty of ratings for our recommender to learn from, but our evaluation scores are likely to be low (as there are few "correct" test items that can be predicted) so may not give us a very clear picture of whether one recommender is etter than another.
+Selecting too few test items means that we leave plenty of ratings for our recommender to learn from, but our evaluation scores are likely to be low (as there are few "correct" test items that can be predicted) so may not give us a very clear picture of whether one recommender is better than another.
 Selecting too many test items means that we don't leave enough training data for our recommender to learn anything.
 For now let's put roughly half of the movies that each user liked into the test set.